kavia-common/simple-notes-app-187551-187560/notes_frontend/README.md

 1. Copy the example env file:
    cp .env.example .env
 2. Adjust `REACT_APP_API_BASE` if your backend is not on `http://localhost:4000/api`.
+3. Alternatively, serve your frontend and backend under the same origin and reverse-proxy backend at `/api`, in which case no env override is needed.

 Supported variables (see `.env.example` for full list):
 - REACT_APP_API_BASE, REACT_APP_BACKEND_URL